KidQuant/Meme-Stock-r-WallStreetBets-Portfolio-Analysis/README.md

-# Meme-Stock & r/WallStreetBets Portfolio Analysis
+# Meme Stocks & r/WallStreetBets Portfolio Analysis
 In this project, we will use a combination of descriptive statistics with financial theory (along with a little bit of mathematics) to determine whether the r/WallStreetBets subreddit can generate profitable investment strategies.

 ## Goal